bbauska/JS-svg/README.md

 -&gt; 16
 </pre>

-Here, we've provided the argument \'Dave\' for the first function and 4 for the second, and we've received the expected output.
+Here, we've provided the argument &apos;Dave&apos; for the first function and 4 for the second, and we've received the expected output.
 But what if we called the function and forgot the arguments?
 Let's try it out.